AIModCon/modcon-hpc/README.md

 # Mistral Environment Setup on Scratch

-This README sets up a Python environment for running Mistral models on a scratch filesystem.
-Copy-paste the entire block below into your terminal.
+This README sets up a Python environment for running Mistral models on a Linux filesystem.
+The Perlmutter scratch is chosen to do the installation.

 ```bash
 # Create a folder for your environment and set up a virtual environment